AubleLab/H3K27ac_in_stunting/README.md

 *`localPathTo_H3K27ac_in_stunting_folder/associated_files/hg19_blacklist.bed`*

 ### 2) Call peaks with MACS2
-###### Prerequisities:
+###### Prerequisites:
 + [MACS2](https://anaconda.org/bioconda/macs2)

 From directory with all of the hg19 BAM files run following:\
 `$ callPeaks.sh`\
 In our settings we used input as a control for peak calling, when asked provide name of the input BAM file (including path name). !!!
-Input BAM file should be placed at different location from the other BAM files, otherewise peak-calling will be done also on this file).\
+Input BAM file should be placed at different location from the other BAM files, otherwise peak-calling will be done also on this file).\
 *`What is the name of the control dataset (including path)?`*\
 e.g. *`localPathToInputBAM/input.bam`*\
 \
 Outputs from peak-calling are placed into individual folders named after individual BAM files.

 ### 3) Use ROSE to identify putative enhancers and superenhancers
-###### Prerequisities:
+###### Prerequisites:
 + [ROSE](http://younglab.wi.mit.edu/super_enhancer_code.html)

 Place all *broadPeak* files called with MACS2 in previous step into one folder.
 From this folder run:\